skiprox/experimental-shaders/README.md

 ### 3 Stretch Goals

-* Pipeline for passing tinting variables to program to control hand-tinted quality of canvas
+* Pipeline for passing tinting variables to program to control hand-tinted quality of canvas (with controls to update this in real-time)
-*
+* Additional artifacts to scene (rocks? debris?)
-*
+* Get it all running on Raspberry Pi (with webGL)

 ### 5 Learning Goals

 * Learn how to create procedurally generated terrain using shaders
 * Study how Vert shaders work and how to manipulate the points of a canvas or object
 * Find out how to light material passed from a Vert shader using a Frag shader
-*
+* Learn about hand tinting paper, photo silter gelatin prints and how to replicate
-*
+* Find out how to make physical prints of screens that mimic real photo gelatin siver prints